cmuratori/misc/cleancodeqa.md

 So, I hereby withdraw the hypothetical compiler from further consideration and recommend instead that we focus on the architectural effects of operand-primal vs operation-primal approaches.

+**CASEY**: Well, we do still need to consider the run-time part of your claim though.
+If I can summarize the claim, it was:

+* Run-time: No difference
+* Source code: No difference
+* Dependency graph: Favors operand-primal

+If you are withdrawing the hypothetical compiler from consideration, is the claim now:

+* Run-time: Favors operation-primal
+* Source code: No difference
+* Dependency graph: Favors operand-primal

+or is it something else?